jeremiahsnapp/dev-lxc/README.md

 One of the key things this tool uses is the concept of "base" containers.

-`dev-lxc` creates base containers with a "p-", "s-" or "u-" prefix on the name to distinguish it as a "platform", "shared" or "unique" base container.
+`dev-lxc` creates base containers with a "p-", "s-", "u-" or "c-" prefix on the name to distinguish it as a "platform", "shared", "unique" or "custom" base container.

 Base containers are then snapshot cloned using the btrfs filesystem to very quickly provide a lightweight duplicate of the base container.
 This clone is either used to build another base container or a container that will actually be run.

-During a cluster build process the base containers that get created fall into three categories.
+There are four categories of base containers.

 1. Platform